55 Water Street: 1990s

 Olympia and York agreed in September 1992 to transfer ownership of the building to its bondholders in exchange for wiping out about $548 million in debt.
 Each of the bondholders could swap their bonds for equity stakes in 55 Water Street or sell their bonds to RSA for cash.
 To ensure that the building would be free of debt, RSA and the other creditors consented to a consensual bankruptcy filing if creditors chose to keep their bonds.
 The proposed sale valued the building at only $149 million, even though the city had appraised the building as being worth $540 million.
 A subsidiary of Olympia and York filed for Chapter 11 bankruptcy protection in May 1993, allowing the buyers to perform an equity swap.
 The purchase was finalized that October, essentially erasing all the building's debt.
 RSA bought out most of the other creditors for about $120 million.
 Following this purchase, RSA owned an 88 percent stake in the building, and there was $60 million on hand to pay for renovations.
 At the time, the building was 65 percent occupied.

 RSA created a subsidiary, the New Water Street Corporation, to operate and manage the building.
 The new owners immediately appointed Jones Lang Wootton as the building's leasing agent.
 After acquiring the building, RSA planned to remove asbestos, upgrade the elevators, and add sprinklers to each floor.
 RSA hired Kohn Pedersen Fox to design cosmetic remodeling plans, and the pension fund spent over $20 million to remove asbestos from the building and install a back-up electrical system.
 The cost of renovations had increased to $125 million or $140 million by the mid-1990s.
 The building still had large amounts of vacant office space at the time, despite offering relatively low rents of around 20 $/ft2.
 During this time, major tenants at 55 Water Street included the Depository Trust Company and the Securities Industry Automation Corporation.

 In the years after RSA acquired the building, annual income frequently increased by more than 10 percent from year to year.
 RSA upgraded 55 Water Street's communication and electrical systems to attract tenants, advertising the building as the "Tower of Power".
 Much of the office space had been filled by 1997, when Standard & Poor's leased 937000 ft2.
-In addition, several other financial firms such as Royal Bank of Canada and Goldman Sachs had expressed interest leasing space in the building.
+Several other financial firms such as Royal Bank of Canada and Goldman Sachs had expressed interest in leasing space in the building.
 The renovation of 55 Water Street was completed in 1999 at a cost of $156 million.
 At that point, the building was 100 percent occupied.
 About a third of the space was still occupied by Chemical Bank successor Chase Bank, whose lease expired in 2003; the bank planned to move out after its lease expired.
-Additionally, the owners were planning a renovation for the building's elevated plaza, as well as the public space next to Vietnam Veterans Plaza, both of which were underused.
+The owners were planning a renovation for the building's elevated plaza, as well as the public space next to Vietnam Veterans Plaza, both of which were underused.